hsuanchih/Scribbles/Cocoa/Combine-Publisher-Subscriber-Subscription.md

 ---
 ## Fundamental Building Blocks

-Let's first establish some terminology forming the fundamental building blocks of combine:
+Let's first establish some terminologies forming the fundamental building blocks of combine:
 * __Subscriber__ - Entity interested in the value changes, and expresses its interest by subscribing to a publisher
 * __Subscription__ - Entity representing the connection from a subscriber to a publisher
 * __Publisher__ - Entity responsible for defining how values/errors are produced, but not necessarily the content producer itself